lyfeyaj/sublime-text-imfix/README.md

 ### Sublime Text Imfix

+This is repo is aimed to do three things:

++ Install Sublime Text 3
++ Install Fcitx
-This is repo is aimed to fix sublime text 2 or 3's input method problem under Ubuntu
++ Fix sublime text 2 or 3's input method problem under Ubuntu

 ### Step to use this repo ###